xaxaxa-dev/vna/libxavna/README.md

 # libxavna
-C and C++ libraries for accessing the xaVNA hardware.
+C and C++ library for accessing the xaVNA hardware.
+There is only one library (.so or .dll), but several headers you can include, one for each api.

-# C library
+# C api
 The C library allows low level access to the hardware; typical usage is:
 1. Open the device
 2. Set parameters (frequency, signal generator power, etc)